A goals-based investment approach isn’t focused on ‘beating the market’.

-However most people don’t invest because they want to beat the market.
-Instead they simply want to make their money work harder so they can improve their lifestyle, educate their children or save for their retirement, in other words, a specific goal.
+The problem with this is that most people don’t invest because they want to beat the market.
+Most people simply want to make their money work harder so they can improve their lifestyle, educate their children or save for their retirement.

-So why not start with the end goal and work backwards to find appropriate investments?
+So why not start with the end goal and work backwards to find the right investments?
 That’s essentially what a goals-based investment approach does.

 Let’s look at two investors who have very different circumstances:

-- Emma is looking to save $100,000 to put towards a house deposit in the next 2-3 years.
+- Harriet is looking to save $100,000 to put towards a house deposit in the next 2-3 years.

-- Harry is retiring soon and looking for an income of $60,000 every year for the next 20 years.
+- Carla is retiring soon and looking for an income of $60,000 every year for the next 20 years.

-These two investors are likely to have very different investment profiles.
+These two women are likely to have very different investment profiles.
 For example: